Have your Horse Paddocks been trashed over winter.

 Grass seed grows best on alkaline soils.
 These are predominately chalk/limestone soil types.
 Here the conditions will be light and the drainage good.
 Many horse paddocks though are on heavy clay soils and drainage can be a problem.
 If heavy soils and poor drainage is an issue, then not resolving it will give new grass ley's little chance.
-The British Grassland Society have put together some excellent notes on this subject at the following link .
-Scroll down the page for the pasture management leaflet.
+The British Horse Society have put together some excellent notes on this subject at the following link .

 It may well be that you have an existing field that has become over run with weeds such as buttercup and clover.
 If you do not have a strategy to control these weeds, then it may jeopardise any new sowing.
 Weeds can be controlled in three main ways.

 - · By regular mowing and sowing more grass.

 - · By agrochemical control.